 We’ll see that the structure determinination done by Greenlee et. al. roughly followed this general plan as well.

-1. Determining the molecular mass: mass spectrometry.
+1. First, determine the molecular mass with mass spectrometry.

 A small amount of the pure, unknown sample was injected into a mass spectrometer, which showed a molecular ion peak at 196.
-This means that the sum of the atomic masses* [note 2] of the elements in the molecule add up to 196.
+This means that the sum of the atomic masses* [Note 2] of the elements in the molecule add up to 196.

 Is that enough to give us our molecular formula?
 Not quite.
 For example, using this website and restricting the search to molecules containing only C, H, and O (a reasonable restriction for hydrocarbons) shows at least six reasonable results for a mass of 196.